Applications for the 2024 NEXT Award are open and due by 6:00 pm on March 3, 2024. Continue reading for details about NEXT 2024.

-Applications must include a proposed budget using the travel budget template, a 3-5 page written proposal, and an online application for either students or faculty and staff on the Danforth Campus.
-Faculty and staff applications should include written approval of a supervisor acknowledging the anticipated duration of travel.
+Applications must include a proposed budget using the travel budget template, a 3-5 page written proposal, and an online application.
+Faculty and staff applications should include written approval from a supervisor acknowledging the anticipated duration of travel.

 Can senior-level students apply?